glennmatlin/FIFE_manuscript/wordplay/content/05_results.typ

 // ((TODO for ISAAC or GLENN))

-== Quadrant III: Creative Player, Analytical Adjudicator This quadrant covers games with highly creative agents where adjudication is tightly fixed and leaves little room for interpretation  .
-Common patterns in this quadrant include highly expressive, low‑procedural‑complexity games with a procedural adjudicator.
-This includes the vast majority of board games with a social element and rigid scoring rules, such as _Quo Vadis_, _Article 27: The UN Security Council Game_, and _The Resistance: Avalon_. @martinenghi_llms_2024
+== Quadrant III: Creative Player, Analytical Adjudicator This quadrant covers games with highly creative agents alongside tightly fixed adjudication—expressive, low-procedural-complexity titles that still rely on rigid scoring, such as _Quo Vadis_, _Article 27: The UN Security Council Game_, and _The Resistance: Avalon_ @martinenghi_llms_2024.

-This quadrant has been of recent interest to the AI research community because some of the games in this quadrant involve natural language in limited contexts.
-For example _Diplomacy_ allows for natural language negotiations between players.
-The Cicero agent @meta_fundamental_ai_research_diplomacy_team_human-level_2022
-// ((RIEDL: this citation is weird, should be author names))  ((GLENN: oddly enough this is how its listed in the original followed up with riedl as the org first so keeping it until told to override )) demonstrated that natural language negotiation could be incorporated into RL loops.
+It attracts LM research because games like _Diplomacy_ blend natural-language negotiation with deterministic resolution; Cicero shows that coordinated planning plus chat-channel conditioning can match strong human play @meta_fundamental_ai_research_diplomacy_team_human-level_2022.
 This was possible, however, because the negotiations only occur within a prescribed stage of gameplay and does not affect adjudication, which can be automated.
 The game design of rigid adjudication and procedural resolution of conflicts means the evaluation is relatively straightforward and repeatable, which helps explain its popularity in AI competitions and benchmarking.

 However, the limited evaluation creativity that makes Q3 attractive also limits the generalizability of AI contributions.